Health care and free health insurance programs in Minnesota for uninsured.

-The thousands of families in Minnesota who are uninsured may be able to receive free or low cost medical assistance from a number of sources.
-Some of the programs are funded by the government and other resources are offered by non-profit agencies and clinics.
+The thousands of families in Minnesota who are uninsured or uninsured may be able to receive free or low cost medical assistance from a number of sources.
+Some of the programs, such as free healrh insurance plans, are funded by the government and other resources are offered by non-profit agencies or local clinics.
 Qualified individuals can receive everything from lab work and prescriptions to free cancer tests and screenings.

-Minnesota works with the federal government on some services such as Medicaid and the pre-existing coverage plan.
+Minnesota works with the federal government on some services such as Medicaid, Medicare for the elderly and the pre-existing coverage plan.
 The state also participates in a number of other non-profit programs and may also offer some of their own services to the needy or unemployed.
-Funding is limited, there may be a limited enrollment window, and a formal application process is in place.
+Funding is limited, there may be a limited enrollment window for free or low cost health insurance, and a formal application process is in place.
 The leading health insurance plans and medical solutions are below.

 Receive tests and screenings from the Breast/Cervical Cancer Treatment Program – MABC.
 This is a nationwide program that operates locally as well.
 Call 800-657-3739.

 Teen and Child Checkups, or EPSDT, is an early and periodic screening, diagnosis, and treatment program for lower income and uninsured children.
 It can help diagnose and treat potential health or handicapping conditions.
-It is offered for newborn children and teenagers up thru age 20 who are enrolled in MinnesotaCare or Minnesota Medical Assistance (Medicaid).
+This form of free insurance is offered for newborn children and teenagers up thru age 20 who are enrolled in MinnesotaCare or Minnesota Medical Assistance (Medicaid).
 Receive complete physical exam, vision and dental checks and more.
 800-657-3672.

 Minnesota ADAP - AIDS Drug Assistance Program will pay for FDA approved prescription drugs for patients who have been diagnosed with HIV/AIDS.
 The applicant needs to meet income levels and be uninsured or underinsured.
 800-657-3761